sigmod/sqlpp/document.md

                   | FunctionCallExpression
                   | Constructor

-The most basic building block for any SQL++ expression is the PrimaryExpr.
+The most basic building block for any SQL++ expression is PrimaryExpression.
 This can be a simple literal (constant) value, a reference to a query variable that is in scope, a parenthesized expression, a function call,  a newly constructed list of ADM instances, or a newly constructed ADM record.

 ### <a id="Literals">Literals